JanLauGe/janlauge.github.io/_posts/2017-08-06-minimum-cost-flow-problem.md

 categories: [data science, optimization, graph theory, R]
 tags: [data-science, optimization, graph-theory, R]
 ---
-**In this post I create an R implementation for optimizing a "minimum cost flow problem" in R using graph theory and the lpSolve package.
+**In this post I create an R implementation of optimizing a "minimum cost flow problem" in R using graph theory and the lpSolve package.
 This can be useful for transportation and allocation applications in supply chain, logistics, and planning.**

 <!--more-->

+## Problem

 Recently I came across a business problem that I interpreted as a "minimum cost flow problem".

-> The minimum-cost flow problem (MCFP) is an optimization and decision problem to find the cheapest possible way of sending a certain amount of flow through a flow network.
-A typical application of this problem involves finding the best delivery route from a factory to a warehouse where the road network has some capacity and cost associated.
-The minimum cost flow problem is one of the most fundamental among all flow and circulation problems because most other such problems can be cast as a minimum cost flow problem and also that it can be solved very efficiently using the network simplex algorithm. *-Wikipedia*
+It is optimization and decision problem to find the cheapest possible way of sending a certain amount of flow through a flow network.
+A typical application of this problem involves finding the best delivery route from a factory to a warehouse where the road network has some capacity and cost associated. *-Wikipedia*

 I was hoping for a readily available implementation of an algorithm for this problem via an R-package, but my search on CRAN did not yield any results.
 So I turned to StackOverflow.
-You can find my [question here](https://stackoverflow.com/questions/43616480/minimum-cost-network-flow-in-r-potentially-using-igraph/45191824#45191824).
+You can find my [question here](https://stackoverflow.com/questions/43616480/minimum-cost-flow-network-optimization-in-r/).
 Ultimately, I ended up answering it myself.
 If this is useful for you, I'd appreciate your upvote :)

 ---------------------------------

-# Example
+## Example
 Let's start off by building an example graph for illustrating the problem.
 I used a manually created `edgelist`, defining a directional graph.
 Each edge has a *from* node and a *to* node, given as numeric ID, as well as a *capacity* (the maximum number of units that can pass through this connection), and a *cost* (the cost of passing a single unit through this connection).
 The edgelist data frame can be turned into a graph object using the `igraph` package and its `graph_from_edgelist` function.

 ```r